-(CONTRACT - II : SPECIFIC CONTRACT, SALES OF GOODS AND LAW OF PARTNERSHIP) (Paper Code : L- 306)
+(CONTRACT - II : SPECIFIC CONTRACT, SALES OF GOODS AND LAW OF PARTNERSHIP) (Paper Code : L- 3006)

-- 1. Contract of Indemnity: Definition and nature of contract of indemnity, Extent and commencement of liability - 2.
-Contract of Guarantee: Meaning and Essentials of Contract of Guarantee, Extent of Surety's Liability, Discharge of Surety's Liability, Rights of Surety - 3.
+- 1. Contract of Indemnity: Definition and nature of contract of indemnity, Extent and commencement of liability. - 2.
+Contract of Guarantee: Meaning and Essentials of Contract of Guarantee, Extent of Surety's Liability, Discharge of Surety's Liability, Rights of Surety. - 3.
 Contract of Bailment & Pledge: Meaning and Essentials of Contract of Bailment, Duties of Bailer and Bailee, Rights of Bailee, Meaning and Essentials of Pledge and persons entitled to pledge. - 4.
-Contract of Agency: Nature and Essentials of Contract of Agency, Creation of Agency: Implied Agency and Agency of Necessity, Agency by Ratification, Termination of Agency. - 1.
-Deliniation of Sale, Essentials of Contract of Sale and Agreement to Sale, Duties of Sellers and Buyers, Sale by Sample, Sale by Description, Conditions and Warranties, Rule of Caveat Emptor. - 2.
-Transfer of Title, Passing of Property in Goods, Delivery of Goods Rules regarding Delivery of Goods, Unpaid Seller and his Rights, Remedies for the Breach of Contract. - 3.
+Contract of Agency: Nature and Essentials of Contract of Agency, Creation of Agency: Implied Agency and Agency of Necessity, Agency by Ratification, Termination of Agency. - 5.
+Delineation of Sale, Essentials of Contract of Sale and Agreement to Sale, Duties of Sellers and Buyers, Sale by Sample, Sale by Description, Conditions and Warranties, Rule of Caveat Emptor. - 6.
+Transfer of Title, Passing of Property in Goods, Delivery of Goods Rules regarding Delivery of Goods, Unpaid Seller and his Rights, Remedies for the Breach of Contract. - 7.
 Network of Partnership, Difference between Partnership and a Company, Mutual relationship between Partners, Authority of Partners, Dissolution of Partnership, Minor as Partner.
+Effect of non-registration of Firm. - 8.
+Limited Liability Partnership.